-In subsec.~\ref{sec:Master_eq}, we present the master equation (\ref{MEq}) central to this work.
-In subsec.~\ref{sec:METPB}, we write the master equation in the \basis.
-We then discuss a conservation law for the dynamics (subsec.~\ref{sec:ACConservation}), its steady states (subsec.~\ref{sec:statstate}) and provide a general solution for the density matrix, its reductions and its purity in subsec.~\ref{Sec:solME} and~\ref{Sec:purityDecrease}.
-We emphasize that particular instances of these solutions were already known, see e.g.~Refs.~\cite{2009Muller,2013Rivas,BreuerPetruccione}.
+In Sec.~\ref{sec:Master_eq}, we present the master equation (\ref{MEq}) central to this work.
+In Sec.~\ref{sec:METPB}, we write the master equation in the \basis.
+We then discuss a conservation law for the dynamics (Sec.~\ref{sec:ACConservation}), its steady states (Sec.~\ref{sec:statstate}), and provide a general solution for the density matrix, its reductions, and its purity in Sec.~\ref{Sec:solME} and~\ref{Sec:purityDecrease}.
+We emphasize that particular instances of these solutions were already known (see, e.g., ~Refs.~\cite{2009Muller,2013Rivas,BreuerPetruccione}).